AlvielD/UNIBO-CDMO-2223/docs/Modellings.md

 There are some problems with this modelling, namely the lacking of ordering in the delivery of the packages

 ### Variables:
-	x_i_j --> Deliver step in which item j is delivered by courier i.
+- x_i_j --> Deliver step in which item j is delivered by courier i.
-	Basically we will have a matrix of n*m (n columns, m rows)
+	Basically we will have a matrix of m*n (m rows, n columns)

 ### Domains:
-	x_i_j in 1..n
+- x_i_j in 1..n
 	(Because the maximum possible number of steps we can have is n if one courier deliver all of the objects)

 ### Constraints: